codeSanja/simple-project-tracker/README.md

 Okta is used for user management.
 So in order for successfull register and login, your local instance have to run from `http://localhost:3000`

-## *The work is still in progress, schreen shots and live demo are coming shortly :)*
+## *The work is still in progress.
+Please feel free to send me your comments and suggestions.
+Thank you!*